What is the average cost of renters insurance in Kansas?

 Average monthly premium$20

-Shelter Insurance, Auto-Owners and American Family are our best renters insurance companies in Kansas.
+Auto-Owners and American Family are also among the top insurance companies for renters insurance in Kansas.

 CompanyAverage annual premiumAM BestNAICInsurance.com rating